Charles Correll: Last years

 Correll died in 1972 in a Chicago hospital after a heart attack.
-At the time of his death he was retired and living in Beverly Hills, California, just a few blocks away from his radio partner, Freeman Gosden.
+At the time of his death, he was retired and living in Beverly Hills, California, just a few blocks away from his radio partner, Freeman Gosden.

 Personal life and family

 Correll's first marriage to Marie Janes ended with divorce on May 26, 1937; the couple had been married for ten years and did not have any children.
-On September 11, 1937, in Glendale, California, he married Alyce McLaughlin, a former dancer; they had six children, Dorothy, Charles, Barbara, John, and Richard.
+On September 11, 1937, in Glendale, California, he married Alyce McLaughlin, a former dancer; they had six children, Dorothy, Charles, Barbara, John, Richard, and a baby girl who died in 1939 when she was less than a day old.
 On July 5, 1954, John Correll, his seven-year-old son, died of what seemed to be an accidental poisoning.
 An autopsy determined the young boy died of an acute kidney infection.
-A baby girl born to the couple in 1939 died when she was less than a day old.

-His son, Charles Correll, Jr. became an actor and a director.
-Another son, Richard Correll also became an actor—remembered best as the character Richard Rickover of Leave It to Beaver—and also produced and directed the television situation comedy Family Matters.
+His son, Charles Correll Jr., became an actor and a director.
+Another son, Richard Correll, also became an actor, and was best remembered as the "Richard Rickover" character on Leave It to Beaver; he also produced and directed the television situation comedy Family Matters.